sayeed.net

 AI Certifications vs Skills

-• 60–70% of businesses are currently using generative AI in at least one part of their operation
+• 60, 70% of businesses are already using generative AI in some part of their stack.

 • Jobs requiring applied AI skills have grown by more than 30% year over year

-That growth isn't happening because companies need more people with certificates.
-It's happening because they need people who can do the work.
+This growth isn't happening because companies are looking for people with the most certificates.
+It is happening because they are desperate for people who can actually execute.

 The Concentrated Approach

-One deep credential plus real projects beats ten shallow badges.
-Every time.
+One deep credential plus real code beats ten surface-level certificates every single time.

 Adaptability Is the Real Differentiator